-Leon Fleisher, sublime pianist with one hand or two, dies at 92
+Leon Fleisher, sublime pianist undaunted by mysterious hand malady, dies at 92

 “I am nearly 80 years old,” he wrote, “and have been making music for almost all of that time, sustained by the belief that, in the words that Beethoven inscribed in his copy of the ‘Missa Solemnis,’ the purpose of music is to communicate from the heart to the heart.
 Beethoven’s vision of music as a force capable of reconciling us to each other and to the world may today seem remote, but that renders it an ever more crucial ideal for which to strive.”

-Midgette, the former Post classical music critic, co-wrote Leon Fleisher’s 2010 memoir, “My Nine Lives.”
+Midgette, a former Washington Post classical music critic, co-wrote Leon Fleisher’s 2010 memoir, “My Nine Lives.”